 The path first component is the first directory in the path, or the empty string if the path consists only of a single filename.
 The path rest component is the portion of the path that does not include the path first component or the directory separator (if any) that separates it from the rest of the path.
 The path last component is the last (filename) portion of path.
-The path parent component is the portion of path that does not include the path last component is the portion of path.
+The path parent component is the portion of path that does not include the path last component, if any, or the directory separator that separates it from the rest of the path.